-■ NOTE: On the 700 H1 TRV, the rear seat must be removed prior to removing the front seat.
-On the Cruiser model, it is necessary only to elevate the front of the rear seat.
+■ NOTE: On the TRV, the rear seat must be removed prior to removing the front seat.

 1. To remove the front seat, pull the seat lock lever up (located at the rear of the seat).
 Raise the rear end of the seat and slide it rearward.
 2. To lock the seat into position, slide the front of the seat into the seat retainers and push down firmly on rear of seat.
 The seat should automatically lock into position.